Ordering a Drum

 Painted or not?

 There are essentially two ways to go about deciding on how your drum should be: The first is that you can decide everything.
-You chose the size of your drum, the colour of the material that binds the hoop, the colour of the leather used to make the handle and stick.
+You chose the size of your drum, which hide I use, the colour of the material that binds the hoop, the colour of the leather used to make the handle and stick.
 You choose whether there is art work and exactly what that art work looks like.
 You can send us an exact design or simply say I want this but I'd like it in the style of that with these colours.

 Prices